RodrigoMattosoSilveira/chess-tournament-swiss/README.md

 ## Build status
 TBD

 # Introduction
-This is a playground to implement a service to manage a chess tournament using Swiss Pairing, just because I'm curious.
-I will keep the technology stack as simple as possible by using Node.js / Express / Typescript stack, which I'm familiar with; I'll experiment with one technology components, Cucumber, because I'm interested in learning about Live Documentation.
-I'll use unit tests for validation, and `cURL` as my UI!
+This started as an attempt to write a swiss pairing algorithm for chess tournaments, just for curiosity's sake.

+I'll start with a simple technology stack, `Node.js / Express / Typescript` stack, which I'm familiar with; I'll delay integrating a UI and will rely on `cURL` for as long as I can.

 Possible technological improvements:
-1. Add a MongoDB data storage; I could use a RDBS, but my teams use Mongo and I need to learn it;
+1. Add a MongoDB data storage; I could use a RDBS, but my teams use Mongo, and I need to learn it;
-1. Replace Node / Express / Typescript with SpringBoot / Java;
-1. Add a React / Redux or Angular / Redux UI;
+1. Add a `React` UI; right now leaning towards `Next.js`;
+1. Integrate `Redux` with the UI;
-1. Expand the service handle a plurarity of use cases;
+1. Expand the service handle a plurality of use cases;

-## Swiss Pairing
+# Swiss Pairing
 Swiss Pairing is a method of pairing players in a tournament, requiring a relatively small number of rounds, involving all tournament players, to determine the winner(s); it was used for the first time in Switzerland in 1895, and today tournament organizers use it primarily for chess tournaments.
 The Swiss Paring method addresses significant problems of round robin and single elimination tournaments:
 * _Round robin_ tournaments require as many rounds as the number of players minus 1.
 Since most 2-hours / game tournaments take place over a weekend, limiting the number of rounds to 6, and the field to six players.
 Swiss pairing limits the number of rounds to log base 2 of the number of players, enabling up to 32 players to context a 2-hours/game weekend chess tournament.
 * _Single elimination_ tournaments leave half the field with nothing to do after the first round.
 Each successive round eliminates half the field, leaving these players with nothing to do.
 Swiss pairing is one way to provide pairings for all players in all rounds.